twmht/Modified_GibbsLDA/README.md

 Modified_GibbsLDA++
 ====================

-A modified of C/C++ Implementation of Latent Dirichlet Allocation
+A modified C/C++ implementation of Latent Dirichlet Allocation

 This project is a modified version of GibbsLDA++-0.2 writen by Xuan-Hieu Phan and Cam-Tu Nguyen.